fabito/botkit-storage-datastore/README.md

-# botkit-storage-base
+# botkit-storage-datastore

-A sample repo for use in creating new storage modules for Botkit
+A Google Cloud Datastore storage module for Botkit